ziadoz/arthur/README.md

 # Arthur
-A virtual environment for web development.
+A virtual machine environment for web development.

 ## Usage
 Install the latest versions of the following: